innovationgarage/innovationgarage.github.io/README.md

 <img align="right" width="150" src="https://raw.githubusercontent.com/innovationgarage/gributils/master/docs/gribfile.png">

 ### [GribUtils](https://github.com/innovationgarage/gributils)
-Gributils is a set of utilities on top of pygrib for manipulating and indexing a large (historical) set of gribfiles.
+Gributils is a set of utilities on top of pygrib for manipulating and indexing a large (historical) set of weather predictions (model output) in the gribfile format.

 ### [Socket tentacles](https://github.com/innovationgarage/socket-tentacles)
 Simple thread based tcp client/server that divorces the concept of server/client from which side opens the tcp connection.
 Configured using a simple dictionary structure that can be easily read from json.